 Doctors aren’t sure what causes MS, but it is likely caused by environmental factors that affect people who are already genetically susceptible.
 Environmental factors may include smoking, lack of vitamin D and exposure to the Epstein-Barr virus—the same virus that causes mononucleosis, amongst many others

-“People with MS who do balance and eye movement exercises may have fewer symptoms than people who do not,” said Dr. Holland.
+"Exercise has been shown to lessen fatigue, improve balance and stability, and boost cognitive function in those with MS,” says Dr. Esch.
 “These exercises include balancing and walking on different surfaces with and without head movements and eyes open and closed.
 They can help affected patients feel steadier, reduce fatigue and help decrease dizziness.
 They can also improve muscle strength, bladder and bowel control and heart health.”

 In one study, people with MS were asked to take a balance test.
 Most people scored 62 or 63 points out of 100 (compared to 90, the benchmark for healthy adults).
 After six weeks of these exercises, patients scored 73 points on average.
 By the end of the study, the group who did not exercise scored 66 points on average, while the exercise group scored 75 points on average.

 When people with MS exercise, they tend to have fewer relapses or flare-ups.
 They also have fewer lesions, which are the scars from myelin damage that block messages from the brain.
 Over time, exercise can lead to slower disease progression and can lower the risk of complications.

 If you’d like to start doing balance exercises, talk to your doctor or physical therapist.
 They can recommend exercises that are appropriate for your stage of MS.

 Here are some common types of exercises for people with MS:

 - Opening and closing your eyes while walking

 - Water aerobics